Sustainability Practices and Research Center (SPARC)

 The mission of the Weber State University Sustainability Practices and Research Center is to inform and educate WSU students, faculty, staff and the local and statewide community in order to ensure the sustainability of our region and our world for future generations.
 The Center serves as an academic counterpart to and partner with the Energy & Sustainability Office, and works closely with the Environmental Issues Committee, serving as a hub to connect campus activities, programs, departments and community partners in order to advance a commitment to sustainability in the region.

-The “Cut Pollution: Mow Electric Program” is going to be offered in spring 2018 by WSU’s Sustainability Practices and Research Program and the Energy and Sustainability Office in partnership with the Weber-Morgan and Davis Health Departments, with funding support from the Utah Clean Air Partnership (UCAIR) and the Utah Department of Environmental Quality.
+Thank you to anyone who particpated in The Spring 2018 “Cut Pollution: Mow Electric" program!
+Exchange day will be on April 21st, you will be notified if you won a mower in the lottery and more details about the exchange will be included in the email.
+WSU’s Sustainability Practices and Research Center and the Energy and Sustainability Office could not have done this program without the partnership of the Weber-Morgan and Davis Health Departments and funding support from the Utah Clean Air Partnership (UCAIR) and the Utah Department of Environmental Quality.
 It is an exchange program that replaces heavily polluting gas-powered mowers with zero-emissions electric equipment.
-The program provides a low cost way to obtain electric equipment in exchange for recycling gas-powered versions.
+The program will provide a low cost way to obtain electric equipment in exchange for recycling gas-powered versions.
 Going electric means the air is cleaner for the person doing the work, as well as for the wider community.

 Sustainability Research Awards